What Is the Outlook for People With Macular Degeneration?

 The wet form of macular degeneration is a leading cause of irreversible vision loss.
 When both eyes are affected, you may experience a significant decrease in your quality of life.

 The dry form of age-related macular degeneration is much more common and tends to progress more slowly, allowing you to keep most of your vision.

-Unfortunately, even after wet macular degeneration treatment, the condition can recur.
+Unfortunately, even after wet macular degeneration treatment, the condition can recur and require repeated treatments.
 Because of this, individuals with macular degeneration must test their own vision regularly and follow the recommendations of their ophthalmologist.
 Successful and timely treatment will slow the rate of vision loss and often improve vision.